Motorcyclist Dies In Collision At German Ironman Race - UrduPoint

 "According to initial indications, there was a head-on collision between the escort motorcycle and an oncoming race cyclist," Hamburg police said in a statement.

-The 70-year-old driver of the motorcycle died "at the scene of the accident", police said.
-The cause of the collision was not immediately clear.
+The driver of the motorcycle, 70, died "at the scene of the accident", police said.
+The cause of the collision with the road bike during the European championship race was not immediately clear.

-The triathlete, 26, on the road bike was "seriously injured" and taken to hospital.
+The 26-year-old amateur triathlete involved in the crash was "seriously injured" and taken to hospital.

+The stretch of road where the accident happened was "incredibly tight", German triathlete Jan Frodeno said after crossing the finish line.

+"I was right next to it and saw the bike explode into what felt like a thousand pieces," the former Olympic champion said.

-Police blocked off the road, forcing competitors in the European championship event to dismount from their bikes to pass around the scene.
+Police blocked off the road, forcing competitors in the event to dismount from their bikes to pass around the scene.

 Participants in the Hamburg Ironman triathlon -- a 3.8-kilometre (2.4-mile) swim, a 180-kilometre cycling course and a marathon-length footrace -- are competing for the European title, as well as qualification for the world championships later this year in Nice, France.